Land & Build Calculator

 Typical Cost per Square Foot by Region

-These figures cover the structure itself.
-Site work, permits, and soft costs add 15-30% on top of the base construction number.
+These cover the structure only.
+Site work, permits, and soft costs add 15 to 30% on top.

 When to Build vs. When to Buy Existing

-Buying existing is usually better when renovation costs are low relative to the ARV uplift, when you need a faster turnaround, or when you are still building your construction management skills.
+Buying existing is usually better when renovation costs are low relative to the ARV uplift, when you need a faster turnaround, or when you're still building your construction management experience.

 Related Real Estate Calculators